mustafa-5493/TrajFormer/README.md

 # TrajFormer

 A Decision Transformer trained from scratch on a GTX 1050 (4GB VRAM) to control a simulated hopping robot.
-Attention, positional encoding, and transformer blocks are written from scratch — no `nn.Transformer`.
+Attention, positional encoding, and transformer blocks are written from scratch.

 ---